aitalian/apigeex-challenge-lab/README.md

 **NOTE** This task currently does NOT pass.
 A ticket is open with Qwiklabs.

 ## Task 3 Solution: Add API key verification and quota enforcement

+- Add API Product `translate-product` - see [products.json](src/tests/translate-v1/products.json)

+  - Public access, automatically approve access requests, available in eval environment

+  - Operation to allow access to the `translate-v1` proxy using a path of `/` (any request), `GET` and `POST` methods, operation quota of 10 requests per 1 minute

+- Create a Developer - see [developers.json](src/tests/translate-v1/developers.json)

+- Create a Developer App called `translate-app` with the `translate-product` API product associated with the `joe@example.com` developer - see [developerapps.json](src/tests/translate-v1/developerapps.json)

 ## Task 4 Solution: Add message logging